What are the primary probiotics in my system?

 LiviaOne™Daily Probiotics spray is a topical application that is highly effective against skin infections including ringworm, staff, acne, cold sores, fever blisters, cuts, scraps, and even MRSA and staph-like infections.
 The results of the topical application can simply be called amazing!
 You just have to try the product and see for yourself, no further explanation needed.

 How are probiotics good for diabetics?

 Probiotics and Diabetes:

 Probiotics have important applications for both type 1 and type 2 diabetes.
 Researchers at the University of Florida reported in May 2011 in "Future Medicine" that probiotics can prevent or delay the onset of type 1 diabetes.
-The University of Florida is marketing applications to license a novel approach to combating the disease using isolates of Lactobacillus as a food additive.
+The University of Florida is marketing applications to license a novel approach to combat the disease using isolates of Lactobacillus as a food additive.
 The University claims the approach modifies gut microbiota, decreases oxidative stress and inflammation and reduces intestinal leakage.

 The gut flora in type 2 diabetics may be different from people without diabetes.
-A report published online in February 2010 by "PLoS One" suggest there is a link between metabolic diseases and the composition of bacterial populations in the intestines.
+A report published online in February 2010 by "PLoS One" suggests there is a link between metabolic diseases and the composition of bacterial populations in the intestines.
 They suggest that gut bacteria should be factored into strategies to control diabetes.

 • "Future Medicine" Microbiology of type 1 diabetes.
 Possible implications for management of the disease; Adriana Giongo et al; May 2011

 • "PLoS One" ; Gut microbiota in human adults with type 2 diabetes differs from non-diabetic adults; Nadja Larsen et al; Feb.
 2010